Just eat real food (#JERF). The Caveman Diet. Going primal. Living the paleo lifestyle. Around our house we call it “dino-chow.”

 When we stop eating those problematic ingredients, we not only fight disease, everything in our lives improves.
 I know that’s a bold claim, but it’s true!
 What we put in our bodies forms the foundation for our moods, our energy, our creativity, and our vitality.
 When we nourish our bodies with paleo-approved foods, our energy levels are better, we look years younger, and we enjoy life more.

 The “No” List

 Let’s get the bad news out of the way immediately: Eating paleo is probably going to mean eliminating many foods that may top your list of favorites.
 Different paleo practitioners promote varying guidelines.
-I endorse and support the standards outlined by Melissa and Dallas Hartwig in their New York Times bestselling book The Whole30 and on their Whole30® web site.
+I endorse and support the standards outlined by Melissa and Dallas Hartwig in their book The Whole30.
 The guidelines are fairly stringent but extremely practical, and they’re based on the idea that we should eat the foods that make us the healthiest.
 It’s hard to argue with that.

 Each of the “No” foods has its own unique properties that ensure its place on this infamous list.
 Generally, these foods are excluded because they either negatively affect your metabolism, cause systemic inflammation, or both.
 Some are so bad that they both wreak havoc on your metabolism and fire up your immune system.
 We eschew them.
 (We’re looking at you, grains.
 We eschew you!)

 As a former Doritos diehard, I know it can be hard to give up junk food.
 But anything found in the middle of the grocery store and sold to you inside brightly colored plastic or cardboard is not a healthy choice.

 All forms of added sugar—even “natural” sugars, like brown sugar, maple syrup, agave nectar, stevia, evaporated cane juice, and honey—are out.
 Also out are artificial sweeteners like Splenda, Equal, Nutrasweet, and aspartame.